 - Invisibility: The ring can make the wearer or anything else invisible.

-- Matter Manipulation: A Green Lantern can use their ring to manipulate nearby matter, such as water, for various purposes such as a construct that acts like an energy construct but can block something yellow and may serve a purpose that an energy construct couldn't perform.
+- Matter Manipulation: A Fear Lantern can use their ring to manipulate nearby matter, such as water, for various purposes such as a construct that acts like an energy construct but can block something yellow and may serve a purpose that an energy construct couldn't perform.

 - Mind Control: The wearer of the Ring can use it to plant post hypnotic commands or control a person.